Wairarapa Moana Wetlands: Initial restoration

 Plans to drain Lake Wairarapa were abandoned in 1989.
 A National Water Conservation Order, issued in 1989, recognised minimum water levels should be maintained to protect native habitats and wildlife.
 An oversight committee was established which recognised the wetland's spiritual and cultural significance to Māori people.

 Several further steps were taken to protect the wetland, including the establishment of legal protections under the Resource Management Act in 1991, the development of an action plan by the Department of Conservation in 2000, the establishment of a clean streams accord by Fonterra in 2003, and the conversion of 130 ha of marginal farmland to wetlands in 2004.

 Wairarapa Moana Wetlands Project

 The current coordinated wetland restoration project began in 2008.
 The project aims to restore the wetland, which has been heavily polluted with high levels of nitrogen and phosphorus and has been facing erosion and sedimentation.

 The Government announced $3.5 million in funding towards wetland restoration in July 2020.
 Wellington Regional Council contributed $1 million, and the Department of Conservation an additional $450,000.

 Almost 13,000 plants were planted in winter 2020, but many did not survive in the dry and exposed conditions.

 Wairarapa Moana was recognised as a wetland of international significance under the Ramsar Convention in August 2020.
 It was the seventh New Zealand wetland to receive the recognition.

 Restorative plantings were damaged or uprooted in September 2020.

 An open day was held in the park in March 2021.

+Predator control

+In 2023, the Greater Wellington Regional Council reported that since the installation of a network of predator traps in 2013, they had removed hundreds of ferrets, feral cats and mice, and thousands of hedgehogs and rats.
+Control of these predators has been linked to increasing populations of the nationally critical Australasian bittern or matuku hūrepo.